joshmsimpson/robots-txt/README.md

 # robotstxt-rs

-An intuitive Rust library for parsing and querying robots.txt files.
+An intuitive Rust library for aquiring, parsing and querying robots.txt files.

 ## Installation